-The law relating to shared houses or houses in multiple occupation is changing.
-By 1 October 2018, landlords of most Houses in Multiple Occupation (HMO's) that house five or more people and not a single household will need to have applied for an HMO licence.
+The law relating to shared houses or houses in multiple occupation changed on 1 October 2018.
+Landlords of most Houses in Multiple Occupation (HMO's) that house five or more people and not a single household need to have applied for an HMO licence.
 We are now accepting licence applications for any properties that meet the new requirement.

-A landlord who fails to apply for a licence by that date will be committing a criminal offence.
+A landlord who fails to apply for a licence will be committing a criminal offence.

 Find out more about the HMO licensing changes

 A house in multiple occupancy (HMO) is where:

 Only HMOs occupied by five or more persons need to be licensed.

 You will need to apply to the licensing authority where the HMO is located.
 This is usually the local council, if you do not know who that is, see: Gov.UK, find your local council

 Read the accompanying notes and complete the form:

 For information about guidance and standards and the public registers visit Houses in multiple occupation